thainnos/LICSTER/projects/OPC-UA/README.md

 ## Reconfigure openPLC

 Start your browswer and go to http://192.168.0.30:8080/ and login to openPLC.
+Delte the current program by clicking on it.
 Upload the new programm under (LICSTER/projects/OPC-UA/software/machine.st) to the PLC.

 ## Run the proxy